Handling Comparison in Parenthood

 Beth Zalantai, MSc, is a clinically trained mental health professional with extensive experience delivering and supervising evidence-based psychological care.
 As a mom and therapist, Beth provides compassionate support for moms navigating their mental health.

-Respond with Compassion
+Reframing Comparisons with Compassion

 When you see others succeeding or achieving milestones, you can celebrate their victories without diminishing your own worth.
 For example, you might say to a friend, “Wow, I'm really impressed with how well you've established a bedtime routine for your baby!
 It's clear that you've put a lot of thought into it.
 I'm still working on finding the right routine for my little one, and seeing your success is inspiring.”